 - Y Bhg Datuk Kamaruddin bin Taib, Chairman

-- Mr Lai Chin Tak, Member
+- · Mr Lai Chin Tak, Member

-- Ms Mimi Sze Ho, Member
+- Ms Mimi Sze Ho.
+Member

-All the Members (including the Chairman) are Independent Directors.
+All the Members (including the Board Risk Management Committee Chairman) are Independent Directors.

-The Board Risk Management Committee is responsible for overseeing all risk management and compliance matters (strategic, market, credit, liquidity, insurance, operational, technology, cyber security, information/data loss, regulatory and compliance, and any other category of risks); as well as technology-related matters as delegated by the Board or as deemed necessary by the Board Risk Management Committee.
+The Board Risk Management Committee is responsible for overseeing all risk management and compliance matters which the Company is or may be exposed to (including strategic, market, credit, liquidity, insurance, operational, technology, cyber security, information/data loss, regulatory and compliance, sustainability and any other category of risks); as well as technology-related matters as delegated by the Board or as deemed necessary by the Board Risk Management Committee.

-It reviews the overall risk management philosophy, including the risk profile, risk tolerance level, and risk and capital management strategy, in line with the overall corporate strategy and risk appetite as set and approved by the Board.
+It reviews the overall risk management philosophy, including the risk profile, risk appetite and tolerance level, and risk and capital management strategy, guided by the overall corporate strategy and risk appetite approved by the Board.
 The Board Risk Management Committee also assists the Board in monitoring the effectiveness and adequacy of the risk management processes and systems set up by the Company.
 It oversees the cultivation of a strong risk culture that promotes risk awareness and sound risk taking.

-The Board Risk Management Committee performs its functions pursuant to its Board-approved written terms of reference.
-The terms of reference include the review and endorsement or the review and approval of (where applicable) frameworks, policies and charters; strategies for effective risk management, investment management and asset-liability management; as well as the review of major risk management initiatives, significant investment, property and other financial transactions that exceed the authorisation limits of the Management Committees.
+The Board Risk Management Committee performs its functions pursuant to its Board-approved terms of reference.
+The terms of reference include endorsement or approval of (where applicable) frameworks, policies, charters and strategies for effective risk management of various risk exposures including those arising from investment management and asset-liability management; as well as review of other financial transactions that exceed the authority limits of the Management Committees.
 Material investment-related activities and transactions are reviewed by the Board Risk Management Committee and recommended to the Board for information or approval, as applicable.

-In discharging its duties and responsibilities, the Company engages the services of the Risk Management and Compliance Departments of Great Eastern Life Assurance (Malaysia) Berhad ("GELM"), which are adequately resourced with experienced and qualified employees who are sufficiently independent to perform their duties objectively.
-They regularly engage Senior Officers to develop enterprise-wide risk controls and risk mitigation procedures.
+In discharging its duties and responsibilities, the Company engages the services of the Risk Management and Compliance Departments of Great Eastern Life Assurance (Malaysia) Berhad ("GELM"), which are adequately resourced with experienced and qualified personnel who are sufficiently independent to perform their duties objectively.
+The Risk Management regularly engages Senior Officers to develop enterprise-wide risk controls and risk mitigation procedures.
 The Board Risk Management Committee reviews the performance of the outsourced services and its servicing fees annually.